 There will be a restriction for the aggregated bandwidth of logical RVSA links.
 If these links exceed a certain bandwidth, more physical RVSA connections need to be added.

-In principle no AO networking equipment is required in the facilities.
-The AO installs his equipment in its premises and brings an optical connection from its network equipment towards the relevant buildings.
-However, if the AO wishes to do so offers the possibility for physical co-location at the RPOI’s.
+In principle no AO networking equipment is required in the Wyre facilities.
+The AO installs his equipment in its premises and brings an optical connection from its network equipment towards the relevant Wyre buildings.
+However, if the AO wishes to do so Wyre offers the possibility for physical co-location at the Wyre RPOI’s.

 Physical interconnect types